mjbommar/binary-bpe/README.md

 That script is the same check the CLI tests run: it ensures Hugging Face loads the tokenizer with the reserved IDs intact and reports the exact vocabulary/embedding size.

+All exported `tokenizer.json` files now bundle a ByteLevel pre-tokenizer/decoder pair ahead of any optional whitespace/null splitter.
+This guarantees that non-ASCII code points and literal reasoning glyphs survive encode/decode in Hugging Face even when you rely on probabilistic preprocessing during training.

 ## Preprocessing Modes

 `bbpe` optionally splits inputs before merge counting: